 - c.
 Federal Awarding Agency Review of Risk Posed by Applicants.
-After applications are proposed for funding by the selecting official, the NIST Grants Management Division performs administration reviews, which may include a review of the financial stability of an applicant, the quality of the applicant's management systems, the history of performance, and/or the applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on non-Federal entities.
-Upon review of these factors, if appropriate, special conditions that correspond to the degree of risk may be applied. - 4.
+After applications are proposed for funding by the selecting official, the NIST Grants Management Division performs administrative reviews.
+These may include reviews of the financial stability of an applicant, quality of the applicant's management systems, history of performance, and the applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on non-Federal entities.
+Upon review of these factors, if appropriate, special conditions that correspond to the degree of risk may be applied to an award. - 4.
 Anticipated Announcement and Award Date.
-Review of Full Applications, selection of successful applicants, and award processing is expected to be completed in August 2015.
-The earliest anticipated start date for awards under this FFO is expected to be September 1, 2015.

-5. Additional Information
+Review of Full Applications, selection of successful applicants, and award processing is expected to be completed in September 2015.
+The earliest anticipated start date for awards under this FFO is expected to be September 2015. - 5.
+Additional Information - a.

-- a.
-Application Replacement Pages.
-Applicants may not submit replacement pages and/or missing documents once an application, abbreviated or full, has been submitted.
-Any revisions must be made by submission of a new Abbreviated or Full Application, by the respective submission deadline via Grants.gov. - b.
 Notification to Unsuccessful Applicants.
-Unsuccessful applicants will be notified in writing. - c.
-Notification to Applicants of Finalist Applications.
-NIST will send written invitations to submit Full Applications to applicants whose Abbreviated Applications were selected from among those submitting Abbreviated Applications. - d.
+Unsuccessful applicants will be notified in writing.

+- b.
 Retention of Unsuccessful Applications.
-An electronic copy of each non-selected Abbreviated and Full Application will be retained for three (3) years for record keeping purposes.
-After three (3) years, it will be destroyed. - e.
+An electronic copy of each non-selected Application will be retained for three (3) years for record keeping purposes.
+After three (3) years, it will be destroyed. - c.
 Protection of Proprietary Information.
 When an application includes trade secrets or information that is commercial or financial, or information that is confidential or privileged, it is furnished to the Government in confidence with the understanding that the information shall be used or disclosed only for evaluation of the application.
 Such information will be withheld from public disclosure to the extent permitted by law, including the Freedom of Information Act.
 Appropriate labeling in the application aids NIST in the identification of what information may be specifically exempt from disclosure.
 Without assuming any liability for inadvertent disclosure, NIST will seek to limit disclosure of such information to its employees and to outside reviewers when necessary for merit review of the application or as otherwise authorized by law.
-This restriction does not limit the Government's right to use the information if it is obtained from another source. - f.
-Changes in Applicant and/or Requested Funding Amount.
-An applicant with a successful Abbreviated Application may change the lead entity prior to submission of the Full Application.
-Both the original applicant and new entity must provide written notice to Dr. Barbara Cuthill, NIST, MS2000, Gaithersburg, MD 20899 or by e-mail to nstic@nist.gov in order to do so.
-The new entity must also be an eligible applicant.
-Any applicant may also revise the requested budget amount for the Full Application.
+This restriction does not limit the Government's right to use the information if it is obtained from another source.